Anjem Choudary: Views

-Choudary referred to the 11 September 2001 terrorists as "magnificent martyrs".
+Choudary referred to the hijackers in the 11 September attacks as "magnificent martyrs".
 In 2003, he said that al-Muhajiroun would "encourage people to fulfil their Islamic duties and responsibilities", although he also said that the group was a political movement and not responsible for individual actions.
 In 2004, he said that a terror attack on British soil was "a matter of time".
 He refused to condemn the 7 July 2005 London bombings, but accused the Muslim Council of Britain (who had) of "selling their souls to the devil".
 He blamed the 2013 murder of Lee Rigby, an off-duty British soldier, on British foreign policy.

 Choudary has voiced support for the Muslim community in Somalia, who, he claims, have been "violated" by Christian-backed Ethiopians, and has also called for other members to fight jihad.

 The Wall Street Journal describes Choudary as a supporter of "the fundamentalist strain of Islamic teaching known as Salafism".
-He believes in the primacy of Islam over all other faiths, and the implementation of Sharia Law, in its entirety, in the UK.
+He believes in the primacy of Islam over all other faiths, and the implementation of Sharia law, in its entirety, in the UK.
 In 2001, he stated that his allegiance is to Islam, and not a country.
 He believes that, for a true Muslim, "a British passport is no more than a travel document."

-In October 2006, he addressed an audience at Trinity College, Dublin to oppose the motion that "This house believes that Islamist violence can never be justified".
+In October 2006, Choudary addressed an audience at Trinity College, Dublin to oppose the motion that "This house believes that Islamist violence can never be justified".
 In February 2008 the Archbishop of Canterbury, Rowan Williams, commented that "as a matter of fact certain provisions of sharia are already recognised in our society and under our law".
 Choudary responded by saying that Sharia "has to be adopted wholesale", and that "it will come either by embracing Islam because it is the fastest growing religion in the country, or by an Islamic country conquering Britain or by elements embracing Islam and imposing it."